wiredtiger44/.NETCodingStandards/README.md

     {
     }
     ```
+    <a name="Boolean/Bit varialbes"></a><a name="3.7"></a>
+  - [3.7](#VariableParameterNames) **Boolean/Bit Variable Names**: Use Lower Camel casing for variables and method parameters.
+Prefix with "is" or similar.

+    > Why?
+Standardizing method names helps differentiate them from other types of objects.
+The "is" prefix makes it clear what value is true and what value is false.

+    ```code
+    /* bad - name is not lower Camel case and is not prefixed with "is" or similar */ bool family;

+    /* good - name is lower Camel case and is prefixed with "is" or similar */ bool isMemberOfFamily;
+    ```

 ## Code Styling
 <a name="NoDebuggerStatements"></a><a name="4.1"></a>
   - [4.1](#NoDebuggerStatements) **No Debugger Statements**: Debugger statements should not be checked in.
 Use them temporarily and sparingly to track down problems.